-MinorOak Coworking is in a great location.
-Sneinton Market is picking up steam, and Hockley is just across the street with all its exciting restaurants, pubs and venues.
-We’re central enough to be walking distance from everything, but slightly to the east of the city centre where traffic is manageable, the streets are easier to navigate, and parking is affordable.
+MinorOak Coworking is located in Sneinton Market, across Gedling Street from Murat Food Centre, the green Turkish supermarket.
+Sneinton Market is picking up steam, and Hockley is just across Lower Parliament Street (the A60).
+We’re central enough to be walking distance from everything, but slightly to the east of the city centre where traffic is manageable, the streets are easier to navigate, and parking is more affordable.

 Reaching MinorOak Coworking By Car

-Reaching MinorOak by car is easy, but it does take a little background knowledge.
-We’re tucked away in Sneinton Market, with doors on both Gedling Street and Avenue A.
+Reaching MinorOak by car is easy, but it takes a little background knowledge.

-Nelson Street is the way to get into the area where MinorOak is located, and it looks almost like a laneway.
-You can make a left or right turn onto it from Southwell Road (A612).
-Southwell Road is easily accessible from the A60, Huntingdon Street.
+Nelson Street is the only way to get into Sneinton Market, and it looks almost like a laneway.
+You can make a left or right turn onto Nelson Street from Southwell Road (A612).
+Southwell Road is easily accessible from the A60 – Lower Parliament Street.

 It’s a little tricky the first time you come here, but it’s simple once you know how.

-Once you’re on Nelson Street, you’ve got a few parking options.
+Once you’re on Brook Street, you’ve got a few parking options.
 You may find all the information you need on Parkopedia, but here are my top tips.

 Day Parking Summary: